Krowe-moh/Discord-To-Fortnite-Status/README.md

 # Something doesn't work here...

 # Credits are required? (©)
-Forking this repository and sharing it again without giving credits (T.F.A).
+Forking this repository and sharing it again without giving credits

 ### Have Any Questions?
 Make Sure To Contact Us
 <a href='https://discord.gg/dub' target="_blank">